kimchy/compass/docs/reference/readme.txt

 * doc.htmlsingle - generates single page HTML documentation
 * doc.clean      - clean any output directories for docs

-Thanks to Hibernate, for providing the skeleton for DocBook documentation!
+Thanks to Hibernate & Spring, for providing the skeleton for DocBook documentation!